4kategreen/color-organizer/README.md

 This application will take your site's LESS or Sass variable set and create a page of colors to view and work with.

+Right now, it parses colors and variables marked as colors.
+It makes an attempt at sizes (only pixels just yet), but it's not working right.

+Install Instructions
+---
+I haven't tested this yet, but I think this should work.

+1. Make sure node, npm, and bower are installed.
+2. Clone the repo where you want.
+3. Type npm install
+4. Type bower install

+TODO
+---

 In the future, I'd like to:
 - create ways to parse LESS and Sass color math.
 - parse and display ems and other font sizes.